eclipse-archived/ceylon-lang.org/documentation/1.2/tour/annotations.md

 In fact, the Ceylon metamodel is divided into two separate APIs:

-- `ceylon.language.model.declaration` defines a _detyped_ model of
+- `ceylon.language.meta.declaration` defines a _detyped_ model of
   declarations, packages, and modules, while
-- `ceylon.language.model` defines a statically typed model of types and typed declarations.
+- `ceylon.language.meta.model` defines a statically typed model of types and typed declarations.

 The language provides a built-in syntax for obtaining the metamodel for a program element.
 All metamodel expressions are enclosed in backticks.